kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

      </cputune>
    ```

    This will pin the 2 CPU to physical core 1 (second core) and core 2 (third core) of the base host, minimizing competition with the main operating system running at core 0 (first core).

-You can view which core tied to which cpuset by running `cat /proc/cpuinfo |egrep -i 'processor|core id'`. `processor` is the cpuset id, while `core id` is the physical core id.
+   You can view which core tied to which cpuset by running `cat /proc/cpuinfo |egrep -i 'processor|core id'`.
+From the output, `processor` is the cpuset id, while `core id` is the physical core id.

 2. Set SPICE port